How To Completely Delete All your Google Activity

 - Choose what format you’d like your archive to be downloaded in.
 Your options are “File type” (either .zip or .tgz), “Archive size” (ranging from 1GB to 50GB), and “Delivery method” (provided options in the image).

-Depending on what services you have connected to your Google Account, you will find your data archive waiting for you at the delivery method of choice.
+Depending on the services you have connected to your Google Account, you will find your data archive waiting for you at the delivery method of choice.
 It is here where you have the option of downloading the file to your PC (or Mac).

 Now onto the deletion process.